Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 $"age_months"$ is the child's age at the time of stool collection, and $"n_trials"$ is the number of EEG trials retained at that visit.
-For models comparing separate visits (@figure4), values for $"species"$ and $"age_months"$ are from the earlier visit (from which the stool sample was collected) and $"vep"$ and $"n_trials"$ are from the later visit (when VEP was measured).
+For models comparing separate visits (@figure4), values for $"UniRef"$ and $"age_months"$ are from the earlier visit (from which the stool sample was collected) and $"vep"$ and $"n_trials"$ are from the later visit (when VEP was measured).
 In addition, longitudinal models also included the term $+ "age_diff"$, which is the number of months between stool collection and VEP measurement.

-FSEA was performed on each geneset that had at least five members in each comparison group according to the procedure set out in Subramanian _et. al._ (2005)
+FSEA was performed on each gene set that had at least five members that were present in at least one sample in the relevant visit (17 at visit 1, 19 at visits 2 and 3), against each of the 6 VEP features (N1, P1, N2 latencies and amplitudes) according to the procedure set out in Subramanian _et. al._ (2005)
 @subramanianGeneSetEnrichment2005.
 Briefly, enrichment scores (ES) are calculated